Articles

 What is a pilot program in B2B Saas?

-Latus explains that this can be an effective tactic for SaaS businesses to measure different business models and partners before fully committing to a new go-to-market strategy.
-“Sometimes it can be overwhelming for companies to expand into a new business category or to expand with a partner that they've never worked with before,” he says. ”If it requires some type of technical integration, that can be overwhelming because then you have to bring other teams in.
+Latus explains that pilot programs can be an effective tactic for SaaS businesses to measure different business models and partners before fully committing to a new go-to-market strategy.
+“Sometimes it can be overwhelming for companies to expand into a new business category or to expand with a partner that they’ve never worked with before,” he says.
+“If it requires some type of technical integration, that can be overwhelming because then you have to bring other teams in.
 Testing can provide incremental lift and can open you up to new audiences.”

 • Studying the business opportunity